 Image courtesy John Ffrench

-In the best traditions of the budding artist of the day Conrad found an attic studio in the Parc Monsouri district.
-He mentions many friends during his time in Paris.
-Simon Elwes, who later became a famous artist.
-Henri Cartier- Bresson,the photographer.
-Guy Arnoux, the artist and Elena Mumm the champagne heiress who was later to become the wife of the American writer and critic Edmund Wilson these were some of his intimates during his time in Paris.
-It is evident, as usual; Conrad was in the centre of things mixing with the burgeoning artists of the time.
+In the best traditions of the budding artists of the day, Conrad found an attic studio in the Parc Monsouri district.
+He mentions many friends during his time in Paris: Simon Elwes, who became a famous artist; Henri Cartier-Bresson, the photographer; Guy Arnoux, the artist; and Elena Mumm, the champagne heiress who was later to become the wife of the American writer and critic, Edmund Wilson.

 Drawing was more a therapeutic pastime, a pleasure for him.
-He; I was told, seldom had a pencil and pad far from hand and sketched everything.
-If you see my collection you can see what they meant.
+I have been told told he seldom had a pencil and pad far from hand and sketched everything.
+If you see my collection, you can see what they meant.

 Next Page